POG42069/BAREC_SENT_STRICT_TASK/README.md

    The final file is saved as `outputs/prediction.zip`.

-4. For the private Blind Test, add the Hugging Face token as a private `HF_TOKEN` environment variable or Kaggle Secret, then run:
+4. For the private Blind Test, add the Hugging Face token and run:

    ```bash
    python train_blind.py --download-only